dm13450/dm13450.github.io/_posts/2021-01-01-Fundamental-AlphaVantage.md

   -julia
 ---

-AlphaVantage recently made fundamental data available through their API and thanks to some new contributors to the `AlphaVantage.jl` Julia package you can now easily import this data into your Julia project.
+AlphaVantage recently made fundamental data for stocks available through their API and thanks to some new contributors to the `AlphaVantage.jl` Julia package you can now easily import this data into your Julia project.